build-on-aws/content/posts/golang-apis-on-aws-lambda/index.md

 ## Conclusion

 This blog post introduced you to the AWS Lambda Go API Proxy, and how it's framework/package (for `gorilla/mux`, `echo` and `net/http`) specific adapter implementations allow you to run existing Go applications as AWS Lambda functions fronted by an API Gateway.
-You deployed these functions using AWS SAM CLI and verified it by invoking the API Gateway endpoint.
+You learned the basic concepts with simple code examples, deployed these functions using AWS SAM CLI and verified it by invoking the API Gateway endpoint.

-This blog covered basic concepts with simple code examples to get you started.
 The AWS Lambda Go API Proxy also supports the [Gin](https://github.com/gin-gonic/gin), which one of the most popular Go web frameworks!
-The second part of this blog, will demonstrate how to run existing Gin framework based Go applications as AWS Lambda functions with the help of a simple (yet practical) URL shortener service.
+The second part of this blog, will demonstrate how to run existing `Gin` framework based Go applications as AWS Lambda functions with the help of a simple (yet practical) URL shortener service.

 Stay tuned!